Optimal error estimate of an isoparametric upwind discontinuous Galerkin method for radiation transport equation on curved domains: Error analysis of the isoparametric finite element method

 Then it yields the gradient error estimate

 where the first term reflects the auxiliary mapping approximation from (\ref{eq2.2}) as well as the second term stems from the translation of the gradient field.
-Therefore, by the trace theorem and the estimations (\ref{eq3.9}) and (\ref{eq3.10}), the DG norm error satisfies
+Therefore, by the trace theorem in \cite{BRENNER2008} and the estimates (\ref{eq3.9}) and (\ref{eq3.10}), the DG norm error satisfies

 The proof of Lemma \ref{lemma3.3} is completed. \end{proof}